edingc/gc-image-gallery/README.md

 Create a new Google Cloud project from the console.

 Open a new Google Cloud Shell.
-All reamining commands executured through a Google Cloud Shell.
+All remaining commands are executed through Google Cloud Shell.
 Ensure the active project is the one just created.

 First, create an environment variable with the same of your project ID: